ColinPattinson/colinpattinson.github.io/_posts/2021-12-29-Menu-page-sustainability.md

 As I type we are getting a 76% low carbon score.
 The worst culprits to drag the average down are third-parties.
 Mostly analytics related.

 ## Comparisons
 The service has [a few ways to compare](https://ecoping.earth/indexes).
-I was mostly looking at the most popular list for this mini experiment.
+I was mostly looking at the most popular websites list for comparisons while doing this mini experiment.

 # Suggested actions to improve
 Overall the page scored pretty well according to EcoPing.
 We’d invested time in making it performant so that is a relief.
 It does however give some suggestions (that look generic to lighthouse suggestions to my eyes).